open-toolchain/landing-zone/README.md

 ### Using override.json

 The second route is to use the `override.json` to create a fully customized environment based on the starting template.
 By default, each pattern's `override.json` is set to contain the default environment configuration.
 Users can use the `override.json` in the respective pattern directory by setting the template `override` variable to `true`.
+Each value in `override.json` corresponds directly to a variable value from the [Landing Zone Module](./landing-zone/) which each pattern uses to create your environment.

+#### Supported Variables

+The `override.json` allows users to pass any variable or supported optional variable attributes from the [Landing Zone Module](./landing-zone/), which each pattern uses to provision infrastructure.
+For a complete list of supported variables and attributes see the [Landing Zone Module variables file](./landing-zone/variables.tf).

 #### Overriding Variables